sanchesrfl/personal-financial-data-app/README.md

 ###### Running the Project

+- Set a file app/.env with a configured env var FINANCIAL_DATA_PATH=your-csv-file-path.
 - Make sure all dependencies are installed (you can use pip install if not)
 - Make sure that your data column names matches the ones on the script (data.py) if not, adapt either script or data schema.
 - To run the app go to /app/ and run: